 Understanding what type of kayak you have is critical to choosing the right RV kayak rack.

 The type of RV you own is also a significant factor when considering an RV kayak rack.
-Smaller vehicles such as a fifth wheel or travel trailer may not be able to support the added weight of your kayaks or kayak rack.
-It’s important to factor in the added weight of your equipment before making a purchasing decision, as too much weight could lead to scratched kayaks, lower fuel mileage, and a damaged vehicle.
+Smaller vehicles such as a fifth wheel or travel trailer may not be able to support the added weight of your kayaks or kayak rack whether it’s on the bumper or the roof.
+Also, if you do end up getting a roof rack, make sure your RV’s roof is reinforced to hold the weight appropriately.
+Make sure to check your travel trailer or fifth wheel manual for weight limits before you make a decision, as too much weight could lead to scratched kayaks, lower fuel mileage, and a damaged vehicle.

 Getting the most out of your RV should be an exciting experience, not a financially draining one.
-Budget-friendly RV kayak racks are an excellent option for those with a tighter budget.
+Budget-friendly RV kayak racks are an excellent option for those with a tighter budget, like our favorite above, Vertiyak.
 You can go out in your RV and find the perfect spot to kayak, without breaking the bank.

 Where Are We Going?